South Korean constitutional court orders abortion ban be lifted - Journal du Cameroun

 South Korea’s constitutional court on Thursday ordered the country’s decades-old abortion ban to be lifted in a landmark ruling over a law that campaigners say puts women at risk.

-South Korea remains one of the few industrialised nations that criminalises abortion, except for instances of rape, incest and when the mother’s health is at risk.
+South Korea remains one of the few industrialised nations that criminalises abortion, except for instances of rape, incest and when the mother’s health is in jeopardy.

 But the nine-member bench ruled by seven to two that the 1953 statute aimed at protecting lives and traditional values “goes against the constitution” and ordered the law to be revised by the end of next year.